Sounders regain some experience in the lineup, but it doesn’t help in loss to Kansas City

 That’s where the veteran savvy ended.

+“It’s pretty obvious what teams are trying to do to us, they keep guys high and wide and try to switch the ball really fast,” O’Neill said.
+“Now it’s about us really making sure that the press is good and keeping teams hemmed in.
+That’s how we counteract that. “

 SKC and Seattle haven’t played each other since August 2019.
-MLS regionalized its games when it returned to play amid the COVID-19 pandemic last season, the Sounders not traveling further than Colorado.
+MLS regionalized its games when it returned to play amid the pandemic last year, the Sounders not traveling farther than Colorado.

 The Sounders host San Jose at Lumen Field on Saturday.